murffious/FullStackMastery-Resources/README.md

 HOW TO READ THIS DOCS: SKILLS in gray header - taken from a real job psoting for a full stack engineerany paragprah or is askill I have learned on the job or in a bootcamp.  lnger than 2 sentences are bascailly my subjective expereince and thoughts.
 I only want to share exactly what has been to me as helpful or things i have learned and think can be learned fsater if shared in this format.
 Be a proficeint develpoer quicker liek havng a cheat sheet.
 Also a holistic collection all in one place ehich can be dangerous since it contains so much but I am doing it anyways.Where I have been and help others get there quicker.
 I have learned a langege and now several computer alnguesa =. determination is key.
 One thing I have never hear donce is that programmin is easy.
 High paying jobs as it is.
 Bacically this is more like a small book - VOCAB sections.
 PRO TIPS is just a lesson learned type ofthigins highlevel overview sometimes and stuff I think is curucial \- I have read many books and conatin relatively  simialr type of content but my goal is not use words when I dont have to and let otehres do the talking and you do the googling seraching. that way you can find the ost current and select links you think lok good and in the process learn how to use google fu better and read docs  - 2 senetances of what is key inforamtion as to why you would google more of it.
 # Senior Full Stack Developer - (average salayr about 120k (plus or minus about 40k I have seen anywhere from 85 to 160)
+prove in startups to be a Full Stack Developer.
+Only a few are given freedom for what they do in the beginning stage.  almost the only way unless you have a cs degree and expereince

+a professional developer produces good quality code on a regular basis.

+Got an understanding on event processors and message queues like Celery and RabbitMQ.
+After that moved to Django.
+Acquainted with AWS, Nginx web servers.
+Developed code in CoffeeScript and Backbone JS.
+Played with Angular JS to create a chrome extension for my company.
+Currently writing a lot of JS code (client and server).
+Since I worked in few great startups, I got the freedom to work on all these things.
+I thank them from the depth of my heart.

-some persepctvive Lawyers earned a median salary of $118,160 in 2016, according to the BLS (USNEWS WORLD REPoRT According to the BLS, dentists earned a median salary of $153,900 in 2016 MBA grads where.
+Technology is changing briskly and sticking with same work for ages may deprecate your career options.
+You are more valuable HOW CAN I BE OF VALUE by knwoing all this well learning everyday some persepctvive Lawyers earned a median salary of $118,160 in 2016, according to the BLS (USNEWS WORLD REPoRT According to the BLS, dentists earned a median salary of $153,900 in 2016 MBA grads where.
 Consulting leads to the biggest paycheck.
 The average salary for 2016 graduates of full-time programs was $126,919.